Coweeta/datalogger_tools/doc/protocol.rst

 list files
 ##########

-Request the names defined in the embedded code for each of the supported events.
+Request the names, sizes and datestamps of the file in the root of the SD card.
+Directories are flagged by having a size of '/'

 Send
 ====

 === ===
-'n' NUL
+'L' NUL
 === ===